langurmonkey/website-source/content/blog/2024/on-neovim-and-helix.md

 When starting with Neovim you are *expected* to copy someone else's configuration, or even better, to just use one of the multiple pre-packaged distributions like LunarVim, AstroNVim, or CosmicNVim.
 These projects exist only to mitigate the complexity of creating a functional and modern Neovim configuration, and to ease its maintenance.
 My own [neovim configuration](https://codeberg.org/langurmonkey/dotfiles/nvim) was initially copied from one of those projects (can't remember which) and I've been tailoring it to my needs ever since.

 This approach tends to work well though, but it is time-consuming.
 If you start with a clean slate, things can get complex quickly.
 Need cool syntax highlighting?
 Use the treesitter plugin (`nvim-treesitter`).
 Need to use LSP?
 It is included by default in Neovim (not in Vim), but configuring it is hell, so you may want to use a plugin (`nvim-lspconfig`) just for its configuration.
 Wait, I have so many plugins, this is getting difficult to maintain!
 Don't fret, use a *plugin manager* plugin, like `lazy.nvim`, to simplify the process.
 And so on and so forth.
-Sometimes this feels like an amalgamation of plugins duct taped together that barely work.
+Sometimes this whole thing feels like an amalgamation of pieces duct taped together that barely work.

+Here's a non exhaustive list of things I dislike about plugins:

+- They usually break with new upstream versions.
+- Their documentation is often spotty at best.
+- It's difficult to *discover* them.
+Reddit discussions?
+Github search?
+- Sometimes their cross-interactions are unexpected and/or weird.

-So, we must ask ourselves, what else is there?
+At this point we must ask ourselves, what else is there?

 ## Other Modal Text Editors